Kulite pressure transducers distinctively different

 Historically, the interconnection between the silicon sensor and the rest of the transducer circuit has been accomplished via fine gold wires.
 The wires are welded to metal contact pads on the sensor and then to a pin or a printed circuit board elsewhere in the transducer.
-These wires and their welds are susceptible to failure due to fatigue under conditions of high vibration or rapid pressure cycling.
-This approach is still employed by other manufacturers of silicon pressure transducers.
+These wires and their welds are susceptible to failure due to fatigue under extreme conditions of high vibration or rapid pressure cycling.

 In the "leadless" pressure transducer, these fine gold wires – and all the problems associated with them – have been eliminated.
 The sensor is bonded to a glass layer to form a hermetically sealed, solid mechanical structure.
 Gold pins embedded directly in the package insert into the glass with a conductive paste facilitating electrical connection between the pins and sensor chip.
 The sensor structure is secured and hermetically sealed to the package using specialized materials and techniques to form a sealed, mechanically robust structure comprising the package and sensor chip.
 Conventional electrical connection is made directly to the back of this sensor-header structure, which can be installed in a wide variety of sensor housings.
 This allows it to be adapted to a wide variety of applications.
 Even ultra-miniature pressure transducers based on this technology can be used with any fluid, including conductive fluids, as long as they are not hostile to silicon or glass.
 They can be used to temperatures as high as 932°F (500°C).
 For a more detailed description of this technology and its benefits, please visit the section of this site titled Reference Library.